MattPainter01/Grouped3DConvPyTorch/README.md

     - This [dockerfile](Dockerfile), a slightly modified version of TC build dockerfile, is what I used to build the TC library for PyTorch 0.4.0.
 - Clone this repo `git clone https://github.com/MattPainter01/Grouped3DConvPyTorch`
 - Link to python by:
-    - Add to your python path through suitable `export PYTHONPATH=...` command or
+    - Adding to your python path through suitable `export PYTHONPATH=...` command or
     - [adding a path configuration file (.pth) in site-packages](https://docs.python.org/3/library/site.html) or
     - `pip install git+https://github.com/MattPainter01/Grouped3DConvPyTorch.git`